-To minimize your chances of issues, keep your Backup Agent updated.
+To minimize your chances of experiencing the following issues, keep your backup agent updated.
 Many errors and issues are fixed between releases.

-Does your server have a backup agent and did you clone it to create a new backup system?
-This means that two backup agents exist with the same credentials writing to the same Vault.
+If your server has a backup agent and cloned it to create a new backup system, then two backup agents exist with the same credentials writing to the same vault.

-Ensure the agent on the cloned backup server is re-registered before any backups are run.
+Ensure that the agent on the cloned backup server is reregistered before any backups are run.

 My backup is experiencing network errors.

 Ensure that your backup server has a connection to both ServiceNet and PublicNet.
 If it is on an isolated network, the backup agent can’t function properly.

 My backups sometimes fail.